SKindij/JavaScript-Reference-Guide/Web-API/README.md

 **fetch function** allows us to send HTTP requests to the server.
 With its help, you can both receive and send data.<br>
 Result of the fetch call will be a **Promise** (a wrapper object for asynchronous code) - this is something that will happen between now and the final moment in time (something that will happen in the future, but probably not immediately).

-> If you are working with JSON API, you will need to check status and parse JSON for each response. _You can simplify your code by defining status parsing and JSON parsing as separate functions that return Promises._ You will only have to think about handling the data itself and, of course, exceptions.
+> If you are working with JSON API, you will need to check status and parse JSON for each response. _You can simplify your code by defining status parsing and JSON parsing as separate functions that return Promises._<br>
+> You will only have to think about handling the data itself and, of course, exceptions.
 > > ```javascript
 > > function status(response) {
 > >   if (response.status >= 200 && response.status < 300) {